 - Passing POS 2041 with a “C” grade or better.

-The Civics Literacy Exam is a test based on the U.S. Citizenship and Immigration Services Naturalization Test with supplemental questions (to ensure all competencies are assessed).
+The Civics Literacy Exam is a test based on the U.S. Citizenship and Immigration Services Naturalization Test (a non-National foreignor giving alligence to the U.S.) with supplemental questions (to ensure all competencies are assessed).
 Every SUS institution will use the same test, compiled by the Florida Board of Governors using questions taken directly from the U.S. Citizenship and Immigration Services Naturalization Test and developed by the Louis Frey Institute of the University of Central Florida.Florida A&M University

 will require every first-time-in-college student entering beginning in Summer B 2018 to demonstrate competency in civic literacy.
 If a student does not meet the AP or CLEP exam thresholds above, the student can either take the Civic Literacy Exam provided to them through the Test Service Bureau or take AMH 2020 or POS 2041.
 Students taking the test will be allowed unlimited attempts and will be encouraged to prepare for the exam through tutorial resources available in Blackboard under the course title – Civic Literacy.

 FAMU will engage all first-time-in-college students in assessing their status in meeting this requirement beginning at the start of the Fall 2018 semester.
 Students not meeting advanced placement or CLEP standards will be encouraged to review all resources and take the practice exams prior to coming to campus before Welcome Week.
 This Civic Literacy requirement must be met as a FAMU graduation requirement

 ; however, all first-time-in-college students will be urged to fully comply with the requirement before the start of their second year.
 The student’s transcript and degree audit will note successful completion of this graduation requirement once the student has satisfied it.